Playful Paws owner fined for 14 dog deaths at Saskatoon kennel - Saskatoon | Globalnews.ca

 The Crown described a scene with blood, urine and vomit in the kennel.

 “I was beyond angry.
-I felt sick to my stomach,” said Dawn Loessin, owner of husky-shepherd cross Linc.
+I felt sick to my stomach,” Dawn Loessin, owner of husky-shepherd cross Linc, said.

 Prior to his death, Linc was an anxiety service dog for Loessin’s daughter.